Combinatorial generation via permutation languages. III. Rectangulations: Implementation details

 \subsection{Auxiliary functions}

+In Section~\ref{sec:jump-impl} we provide implementations of local jumps with the runtime guarantees stated in Lemma~\ref{lem:jump-time}.
 Before doing so, we introduce some auxiliary functions to add and remove edges from a rectangulation.
 These auxiliary functions only update the incidences between edges, vertices and walls, but not the incidences between rectangles and any other objects and the type of vertices (this will be done separately later).

 The following function $\eremoveh(\beta)$ removes the edge~$e_\beta$ together with its head vertex.